-What made me decide to go ahead and do this is post is in response to Liza Long and the backlash she is receiving.
-Liza has a son who very well could become one of these people and she is doing everything she can to stop that.
+What made me decide to go ahead and do this post is in response to Liza Long and the backlash she is receiving.
+Liza has a son who very well could become one of these people creating these tragedies and she is doing everything she can to stop that.
 Her argument is that the real problem causing these tragedies is a lack of mental health treatment.
 Personally, I think mental health should be a large part of gun control but it's not the only thing that leads to these tragedies and because of this thinking too many people don't seek mental help because they are concerned they will be seen as a danger to society when that's rarely the case.

 Liza's Article: